Degree: Master of Science (M.Sc.)

 Master's thesis

-You will finish your degree program with a master's thesis worth 30 CP.
-This is an academic thesis on a subject area of your choice that enables you to apply and deepen the knowledge and skills you have acquired.
+You complete your degree program with a master's thesis worth 30 CP.
+This is an academic paper in a subject area of your choice that enables you to apply and deepen the knowledge and skills you have acquired.
 It requires independent research, analysis and the composition of a written paper.
-At the end, you present the results of your work.
-You can also complete the master's thesis at an earlier stage of your studies, but you must have already earned at least 74 CP.
+Finally, you present the results of your work.
+You can also complete the master's thesis at an earlier stage, but you must have already earned at least 74 CP.
 The processing time is six months.

 New and constantly improved materials are both a prerequisite and an impuls for modern technologies.
 Thus, there is a growing demand in science and industry for specialists with a university education in this field.
 Fields of application are departments of research and development in companies, but also testing and research facilities.
 There is a rising need for professionals and experts in materials science in a wide range of sectors, including plastics, chemicals, electrical engineering, mechanical engineering, automotive, aerospace, alternative energies, microelectronics, medical technology and environmental protection.
 With a good master's degree from KIT, you can also aim for a doctorate at KIT.
 After that, you are able topursue a scientific career.